psychemedia/winter-tales/src/twelve_months.md

 The poor girl went to the forest weeping bitterly.
 Every thing was covered with snow ; there was not even a foot-path.
 She lost her way, and wandered about till, famishing with hunger and perishing with cold, she entreated God to take her from this wretched life.

 All at once she saw a light in the distance.
 She went on, climbing higher and higher, until at last she reached the top of a huge rock, upon which a great fire was built.
-Around the fire were twelve stones, and on each stone sat a motion- less figure, wrapped in a large mantle, his head covered with a hood which fell over his eyes.
+Around the fire were twelve stones, and on each stone sat a motionless figure, wrapped in a large mantle, his head covered with a hood which fell over his eyes.
 Three of these mantles were white like the snow, three were green like the grass of the meadows, three were golden like the; sheaves of ripe wheat, and three were purple like the grapes of the vine.
 These twelve figures, gazing at the fire in silence, were the Twelve Months of the year.

 Dobrunka knew January by his long white beard.
 He was the only one that had a staff in his hand.
 The poor girl was terribly frightened.
 She drew near, saying, in a timid voice, " My good sirs, please to let me warm myself by your fire ; I am freezing with cold."